-Natural language processing:#natural-language-processing
+Natural language processing:#

 Can computers understand human language?
 How do chatbots hold conversations with users?
 How to analyze tweets?
 Running a sentiment analysis on Reddit comments?
 Python has you covered from scraping the data from Twitter or Reddit to running algorithms on your dataset.
 You can use python packages like NLTK and textblob to carry them out for you.

 You can install NLTK and textblob with the following command,

 The neural net, Deep learning, reinforcement learning, etc:#

 Artificial neural network and deep learning have been the talk of the town for some time now and for good cause.
 Optical character recognition, price prediction to classifying entities in chatbots, all find their applications using neural nets.
 Python support some of the best deep learning packages to existing like keras, theano, chainer and google’s tensorflow.
 All of these packages come with great examples to get started with for beginners as well.

 Another notable package that basic neural nets are the Scikit-learn with its neural network module for small applications.

 Image classification, processing, and video processing are one of the most interesting parts of what python is capable of.
 Python supports awesome packages such as openCV, scikit-image, pillow and mahotas which do a brilliant job at image preprocessing and video processing hand in hand with numpy.